Miriam Wheeler, ND, DHANP

 I listen to my patients.
 If they tell me their labs were "normal" in the past, but they still don't feel well, I'll help them figure out why.

 Often, only TSH and maybe T4 were previously checked.
 In these cases, I will order additional labs to get a more complete look at thyroid function.
 Occasionally, their thyroid labs really are at optimal levels and the cause of their symptoms lies elsewhere.
 Either way, I'll help them figure out the underlying problem.

 While every case is different, in general, the labs I look at to assess thyroid function are TSH, free and total T4, free and total T3, reverse T3, and thyroid antibodies when indicated.
 I typically evaluate adrenal status for these patients too because of the close relationship between thyroid hormones and adrenal function.
 I also check serum iron, ferritin, and iodine levels along with Vitamin D status for most of my patients with thyroid conditions.

 Before deciding on the best treatment option for patients, I review all lab results with them in detail.
 As a naturopathic doctor, it is important to me that I empower my patients through docere (doctor as teacher).
 By taking the time to discuss their lab results and diagnosis in an understandable manner, patients better understand their condition and prognosis.

 The next step is to develop an individualized treatment plan.
 I often utilize shared decision making with my patients.
-While I may be the medical expert in the doctor-patient relationship, the patient is an expert of herself or himself and I value their input when choosing treatments.
+While I may be the medical expert in the doctor-patient relationship, the patient is an expert of themselves and I value their input when choosing treatments.